Dabolus/flipperzero-firmware-rpg/README.md

   - Level 2 animations -> Levels 30-54
   - Level 3 animations -> Levels 55-255
 - Flipper passport now also shows the current XP and the total XP required for the next level also in numeric format
+- Each butthurt level (i.e. mood) now has a specific description, so the Flipper now has 14 different moods instead of just 3

 My next goal is to add an achievement system, but it will probably require some time.